tsnellgrove/dark_castle3/doc/to_do.md

 		- 'lst' for lists
 		- 'dict' for dictionaries
 		- 'str' for strings
-		- do NOT use 'obj'; vars are assumed to be obj
+		- do NOT use 'obj'; vars are assumed to be obj by default
-			- If similar obj and non-obj vars appear in same function, diff w/ post-fix: worn_lst vs. worn_lst_str
+			- If similar obj and non-obj vars appear in same function, diff w/ post-fix: e.g. worn_lst vs. worn_lst_str
 - methods
 	- prefixes:
 		- 'is' for methods where no varriable is passed but a bool is returned; e.g. 'obj.is_item()'